 Clear aligners eliminate some of the complaints about discomfort associated with traditional braces.
 There are no wire tightenings that cause pain each time.
 You might feel slight pressure when you switch to a new set of aligners, but it’s mild and dissipates quickly.
 The biocompatible plastic of the aligners does not irritate your mouth, making a comfortable experience.
 You also don’t have to deal with wires poking your gums or rough metal brackets causing irritation.

 Playing sports is no problem with aligners because you can remove them and put in a regular sports mouth guard as desired.
 Wearing a mouth guard is absolutely necessary with traditional braces to protect yourself from injuries, which can be difficult to fit comfortably over braces.

 You can expect a good 12 to 24 months for traditional braces to fully transform your smile.
-Your overall treatment time with clear aligners is shorter, typically ranging from 9 to 15 months.
+Your overall treatment time with clear aligners is shorter, typically ranging from 6 to 18 months.
 Although each patient is different, most see results in less than one year.
-Also, you only need to visit Laprade Orthodontics every 6 to 10 weeks, leaving you with more time to enjoy your daily activities.
+Also, you only need to visit Laprade Orthodontics every 4 weeks, leaving you with more time to enjoy your daily activities.